We will continue to monitor the evolving situation and update our advice for visitors accordingly. Thank you for your cooperation and understanding.

 How long am I required to wait to visit a patient if I have arrived from overseas?

 All arrivals from overseas must not enter a healthcare facility for at least 7 days after arriving.
-If you are visiting between days 8-14 after arrival, you must perform a RAT within the 24 hours before entry to the hospital.

 Can children visit the hospital?